 6. Keep the focus on your audience, not on your company

 On the other hand, by placing the focus on your customers – you’ll create a stronger brand association.
 Nike’s “Just do it” and Apple’s “Think Different” are great examples of placing the focus on the customers and potential customers.

-7. Keep it relevant to your company’s audience.
+7. Keep the tagline relevant to your company’s audience

 Since you probably don’t have access to the same marketing budgets, your goal should be different.
 You should use your tagline to identify what you do and to identify the benefit to your customers.

-8. Make sure it matches your other branding.
+8. Make sure your business tagline matches your other branding

 Make sure that the style, voice, and other elements of your tagline match the style, voice, and other elements of your logo design.
 Because your tagline will be part of your overall branding, you’ll want the tagline to reflect your company’s personality.

 There’s a huge body of research showing that negative statements generally don’t sell very well.
 Negative statements tend to do better when consumers are pressed for time, whereas positive statements are more suitable for brand building over a long period of time.

 10. Inject the appropriate personality.

 Insurance companies speak with a different voice than software companies.
 That’s OK.
 Keep in mind your company’s voice and personality, and make sure that the tagline reflects that voice and personality.